gethinode/hinode/content/post/mark-your-calendars-best-upcoming-events-may-25-2020-may-30-2020.md

   "title": "Mark Your Calendars: Best Upcoming Events May 25, 2020 — May 30, 2020",
   "Slug": "mark-your-calendars-best-upcoming-events-may-25-2020-may-30-2020",
   "description": "This upcoming week a lot of the Trailblazer community groups are hosting events.
 Due to the Memorial Day holiday (in the United States anyways) there aren’t any events on Monday, so enjoy your time off!
-It’s a busy week and we don’t have a lot of time for chit chat, so sit back, open up your calendars and let’s get planning!.", "tags": ["wfh","salesforce-event","remote","salesforce-communities","salesforce"], "author": {
+It’s a busy week and we don’t have a lot of time for chit chat, so sit back, open up your calendars and let’s get planning!.", "tags":
+    [
+      "wfh",
+      "salesforce-event",
+      "remote",
+      "salesforce-communities",
+      "salesforce",
+    ],
-    "name": Caylin Schmenk,
+  "author": { "name": Caylin Schmenk, "title": undefined, "jpeg": undefined }, "layout": "single",
-    "title": undefined,
-    "jpeg": undefined
-  },
-  "layout": "single",
-  "thumbnail": {
+  "thumbnail": { "url": "/img/1_yzJR1RbQS3TkiagVHlqfyg.jpg" },
-    "url": "/img/1_yzJR1RbQS3TkiagVHlqfyg.jpeg"
 }
-}
 ---

 This upcoming week a lot of the Trailblazer community groups are hosting events.
 Due to the Memorial Day holiday (in the United States anyways) there aren’t any events on Monday, so enjoy your time off!
 It’s a busy week and we don’t have a lot of time for chit chat, so sit back, open up your calendars and let’s get planning!

 ## Wednesday, May 27th

 This week we are going to be starting in the middle of our work week.
 On Wednesday, May 27th the [Women in Tech Group in Sacramento](https://trailblazercommunitygroups.com/sacramento-ca-women-in-tech-group/) will be hosting [Irma Olguin Jr.](https://twitter.com/irms), the CEO and Co-Founder of Bitwise Industries and CEO of Shift3 Technologies.
 She created a work environment that is inclusive to women, LGBTQI and people of color, something not normal seen in the tech industry.
 If you are looking for inspiration and some positivity in your life, I encourage you to join [](https://trailblazercommunitygroups.com/events/details/salesforce-sacramento-ca-women-in-tech-group-presents-ambition-opportunity-and-impact-a-conversation-with-irma-olguin-jr/)**.**
 Are you in need of some help with code customization?
-The [San Francisco Developers Group](https://trailblazercommunitygroups.com/san-francisco-ca-developers-group/) is hosting** **[](https://trailblazercommunitygroups.com/events/details/salesforce-san-francisco-ca-developers-group-presents-discover-a-lightning-fast-way-to-debug-in-salesforce-with-rflib/)** **on Wednesday, May, 27th.
+The [San Francisco Developers Group](https://trailblazercommunitygroups.com/san-francisco-ca-developers-group/) is hosting\*\* **[](https://trailblazercommunitygroups.com/events/details/salesforce-san-francisco-ca-developers-group-presents-discover-a-lightning-fast-way-to-debug-in-salesforce-with-rflib/)** \*\*on Wednesday, May, 27th.
 RFLIB is an open source library and the creator of this tool, Johannes, will be attending this interactive session.

 ## Thursday, May 28th